benresonance-star/Task-Checker/specification.md

 >
 > **Visual Identity**:
 > - Implement a high-contrast UI (Light and Dark) with theme persistence.
 > - **Branding & Style System**: Implement a dynamic theme engine using CSS Variables linked to **semantic technical keys** (e.g. `colorAppIdentity`, `radiusTaskCard`).
 Add a floating, draggable, and resizable **Branding Console** for admins to live-adjust colors and corner radii.
 Support **Style Snapshots** (Theme Library) with the ability to **highlight the active theme** and **overwrite/sync existing snapshots** with new iterative tweaks.
-Include a consolidated **My Notes styling section** with controls for widget containers, rich-text editor surfaces (background/outline/separators), and specific note types (Personal, Project, Priority).
+Include consolidated styling sections for **My Notes** (widget containers, rich-text surfaces, note types) and **"Can I Proceed?"** (background, border, item background, font, and icon colors).
 Ensure real-time global sync via Firestore `settings/theme` and `themePresets`.
 Use `translate3d` and `requestAnimationFrame` for smooth HUD movement.
-> - **Standardized Radii Scales**: Define and use `rounded-button`, `rounded-card`, and `rounded-container` linked to dynamic CSS variables.
+> - **Standardized Radii Scales**: Define and use dynamic classes (`rounded-button`, `rounded-card`, `rounded-container`, `rounded-widget`, `rounded-sidebar`, `rounded-project-info`, `rounded-metadata`, `rounded-focus-card`, `rounded-task-button`) linked to a central semantic theme engine.
 > - **Project Context (Light Mode)**: Use `bg-blue-100/70` for main sections and `bg-white/80` for inner metadata cards (Identification, Planning, Building) with outlines matching text color.
 > - **Brand Identity**: Logo is a simple white tick inside an orange circle (`#E67E33`).
 Brand name stylized as `checkMATE`.
 > - Use a modern System Font stack.
-> - Navigation: Sidebar-first layout on desktop with a **collapsible left control panel**; dedicated hamburger menu on mobile. **Implement Context-Aware Navigation for admins to remember last active template/project.** Sidebar task selection should switch project views without auto-scrolling; Dashboard selection should explicitly trigger auto-scroll.
+> - Navigation: Sidebar-first layout on desktop with a **collapsible left control panel**; dedicated hamburger menu on mobile.
+The desktop sidebar features a high-contrast close button, while a floating **ChevronRight tab (z-index 100)** appears at the screen edge when collapsed for instant access. **Implement Context-Aware Navigation for admins to remember last active template/project.** Sidebar task selection should switch project views without auto-scrolling; Dashboard selection should explicitly trigger auto-scroll.
 > - Structural Graphics: Implement precise **1px** vertical and horizontal link lines.
 All action icons aligned on a single vertical axis.
 > - **Active Project Navigation**: Style active project buttons in **Google Green** for context synchronization.
 >
 > **Features**:
 > - **Admin Simulation Mode**: Persistent toggle for admins to simulate the "Viewer" role with pulsing orange indicators and mobile header alerts.
-> - **Administrative Session Controls**: User management interface with 'Deactivate Current Task' (ShieldOff) and 'Clear Users Session List' (Eraser) buttons using custom in-app modals for all users.
+> - **Administrative Session Controls**: User management interface with 'Deactivate Current Task' (ShieldOff) and 'Clear Users Session List' (Eraser) buttons using custom in-app modals.
+Support an **Admin Feedback Ledger** with contextual breadcrumbs (`PROJECT / Checklist / Task`), relative timestamps, and the ability to directly delete entries to clear user task notes.
 > - **Two-Stage Project Deletion**: Secure deletion workflow with a secondary 'Last Chance' warning and complete cloud storage cleanup.
 > - **Checklist Removal Safety**: In-app confirmation modal for removing checklists from projects, warning about potential work loss.
 > - Multi-format Import/Export (JSON, ZIP, CSV). **Hide Export on mobile.**